HattoriHenzo/HattoriHenzo/README.md

 I am Emmanuel (AKA Hattori Henzo on GitHub) - Software Engineer, Open Source Contributor and passionate about technology :star2: :computer:

-I like exploring and to solving problems.
+I like exploring and solving problems.

 Currently, I'm Lead Developer in insurance domain, designing and implementing API(s) following a Cloud Native and Microservices distributed architecture on the cloud (Azure/AWS mainly on Kubernetes AKS/EKS).